 Fees and FAQ

 Fir Acres Writing Workshop tuition is $3,200.
-The program tuition includes room and board, transportation to and from Portland International Airport (and local train and bus terminals), daily use of Lewis & Clark facilities (library, gym, pools, tennis courts, fitness center, track), student study materials, and planned off-campus field trips.
+The program tuition includes room and board, shuttle transportation to and from campus from the Portland International Airport (or local train and bus terminals), daily use of Lewis & Clark facilities (library, gym, pools, tennis courts, fitness center, track), student study materials, and planned off-campus field trips.

 FAQ for Parents and Students

 Where do the students live during the program?

 All students live together in a residence hall on the Lewis & Clark campus with close supervision provided by Resident Advisors, who live in the same residence hall, and an on-site Resident Director.
 The Director and faculty provide close supervision during evening events and group-wide off-campus outings.

 When do students arrive and depart?

 Students arrive on campus roughly between 11:00am and 3:00pm on the beginning Sunday (Sunday, June 21) and are welcomed to campus by faculty and Resident Advisors.
 Students depart campus on the final Saturday morning (Saturday, July 4).